Siqi4766/scRNA-seq-clustering-and-feature-selection/README.md

 This project analyzed single-cell RNA sequencing data to identify distinct cell populations and informative genes.
 I first used dimensional reduction and hierarchical clustering to divide cells into major classes and their subtypes.
 Then, I treated the cluster assignments as labels for regularized multiclass logistic regression, using the regression coefficients to select the 100 most informative genes.
 Finally, I evaluated these genes on an independent dataset and compare their classification performance with random and highest-variance gene selections.

 ## Dimensional reduction
 - The original scRNA-seq matrix contained 2169 cells x 45768 genes.
-I first log-transformed the data to reduce the influence of highly abundant genes through:
+I first log-transformed the data using $x' = \log_2(x+1)$ to reduce the influence of highly abundant genes.
-$$
-x' = \log_2(x+1)
-$$

 - Applied **Principal Component Analysis (PCA)** and retained the first 50 principal components.
 I also used **multidimensional scaling (MDS)** and **t-distributed Stochastic Neighbor Embedding (t-SNE)** to visualize the cells in 2D.
 Both PCA and MDS produced 3 major classes of cells (see Figure 1 & 2).